-As a writer, collector, and player what’s fun about having Andy Powers leading the creative charge at Taylor guitars is that you never know what to expect next, but definitely not the ordinary.
+As a writer, collector, and player what’s fun about having Andy Powers leading the creative charge at Taylor Guitars is that you never know what to expect next, but definitely not the ordinary.

 Case in point is the newly released Taylor AD27e Flametop acoustic-electric guitar in Woodsmoke finish.
-If it didn’t have the inlayed Taylor logo on the headstock and the standard headstock design, you wouldn’t know that it was a part of their American Dream Series of working-class instruments.
+If it didn’t have the inlaid Taylor logo on the headstock and the standard headstock design, you wouldn’t know that it was a part of their American Dream Series of working-class instruments.
 Built around the Grand Pacific body shape it has a flame maple top, back, and sides, with V-bracing on the inside.
-The satin finish over the rustic look gives this guitar vintage and worn-in feel and look.
+The satin finish over the rustic look gives this guitar a vintage and worn-in feel and look.

 Taylor specifically chose D ’Addario’s nickel bronze strings to enhance the mellow played in tonality.
 Unplugged I felt that our review guitar had a rawer sound when I strummed it, which I liked.
-Plugged in the ES2 electronics allow you to tweak the sound to your personal preference, but the AD27e sounds most at home when it is a bit more rugged and on the edge.
+Plugged in the ES2 electronics allows you to tweak the sound to your personal preference, but the AD27e sounds most at home when it is a bit more rugged and on the edge.

 What’s great about the American Dream series is that you get a guitar that is designed to be played, not looked at and admired.
-The cosmetics are minimal, but the tonal areas are enhanced for true players that care about that the most.
+The cosmetics are minimal, but the tonal areas are enhanced for true players who care about that the most.
 This guitar will not appeal to some Taylor guitar purists, but that’s okay too because it really wasn’t designed for them.

 I predict that this will be a very popular acoustic guitar model for the company, but not for their usual patrons.
 Play the new AD27e Flametop for yourself and see what you think of their new offering.
 Taylor continues to push boundaries with their American Dream Series and this model fits right in.